Baucus: ‘Thank You, Montana’

 I grabbed a knapsack and hitchhiked around the world.

-I set out to visit countries I had only imagined - India, Japan, and China, to name a few.
+I set out to visit countries I had only imagined -

 Before I departed, I had never thought about a life of public service, but that trip opened my eyes.
 It charted my course.